Some Common Questions

 How do I know when my battery is fully charged?

 A 12V battery will have a full charge over 13V, sometimes as high as 15V, and is dependent on the charger.
-Once removed from the charger, the battery will settle to a voltage of about 12.8V.
+Once removed from the charger for a few hours, the battery will settle to a voltage of about 12.8V.
 This is still considered a full charge.
-A 12V battery measuring less than 1V is considered very dead while under 10V will cause irreversible damage.
+A 12V battery measuring less than 11V is considered very dead while under 10V will cause irreversible damage – not recommended!

 Some batteries can be thrown away while others require recycling.
 Portable Power can recycle any old SLA batteries you may have.
 Please visit the Recycle section below for additional recycling information and options.